Why are my teeth sensitive?

 Metal Fillings known as "amalgam" have been around for centuries!
 Made from a mixture of liquid mercury and metal alloy particles, it used to be the most common filling material.
 But, because of the high mercury content which expands and contracts when you eat and drink hot and cold things and has other potential health risks, it is used much less often these day.
 There certainly is a better option.

-Tooth-Colored Fillings, also known as "composite", make up the vast majority of fillings Dr. Miller performs at Columbia Center for Dentistry since the mid 1990's, They are made of plastic or glass polymers in a resin binder.
+Tooth-Colored Fillings, also known as "composite", make up the vast majority of fillings Dr. Stanley performs at Columbia Center for Dentistry.
+They are made of plastic or glass polymers in a resin binder.
 These cosmetic fillings allow us to fill a cavity with a substance that will look and feel just like your existing tooth structure.
 This restoration is bonded in place with a strong adhesive and fits tightly into a tooth to prevent decay.
 Rather than a dark material in your mouth, the composite color will blend with your natural tooth color.

 How Can I Improve My Smile?

 There are several ways in today’s Dental World to enhance your smile.
 Certain procedures include: